Ciutadella , Beach & Holiday Guide

-Ciutadella is located on the west coast.
-Approximately 40-50 mins., from the Airport.
+Ciutadella is located on the west coast and was the original Capital of Menorca.
 Ciutadella, pronounced "thwi-te-della"

 A superb contrast to the beach and holiday resort - a place very different to anywhere else on the island.
 Considered as one of Spains' most attractive city squares.
 The original capital of Menorca lies at the western edge of the island.
 Great clothes and footwear shopping and a place to just wander the pedestrianised old city with its many narrow streets with hidden sights, shops and cafe treats.
 The scene for the spectacular Sant Joan festival in June.
 Also competes with Mahon for the title of the best music bars and dance venues on the island.
 A taste of elegant former times with fine old 17-18th century palaces and a charming little harbour.
 Which is better to visit Mahon or Ciutadella? - simple, both!